asharer/data-science-work/c06-covid19-assignment.md

 ![](c06-covid19-assignment_files/figure-gfm/team%20zeta%20counties%20casesperk-1.png)<!-- -->

+**Observations**: - Our west coast cities have relatively similiar curves here, though King County’s is a bit higher than the others for most of this time (I believe we had a bit of a head start, though there are likely other factors at play here, as well). - King County has recently brought our cases per 100,000 rate below the two California counties where James and Jen live; if time allowed, I would be curious to investigate demographic differences, mask usage trends, and differences in timing of executive orders related to the pandemic.
+(I don’t currently have time, though.) - Multnomah has been doing better than the rest of us, but I believe it is more suburban than any of the other counties here, which may help to explain the difference.

 Now, I’d like to visualize the deaths per 100,000 persons in the counties of interest to Team Zeta.